-Management of fibromyalgia begins with a detailed history and a thorough physical and laboratory examination (see Presentation).
+Management of fibromyalgia begins with a detailed history and a thorough physical and laboratory examination (see Presentation and Workup).
 Making a correct diagnosis is crucial, and patients need to know that a name exists for the mysterious symptoms that they are experiencing.

 Although fibromyalgia was not defined until the late 20th century, it was discovered much earlier.
 Descriptions in the medical literature date as far back as the early 17th century and in the lay literature to ancient times with descriptions of the condition in the biblical book of Job.

 Until recent decades, many physicians questioned the existence of fibromyalgia.
 Over time, however, a growing body of evidence established fibromyalgia as a syndrome comprising a specific set of signs and symptoms.

 In 1987, the American Medical Association (AMA) acknowledged fibromyalgia as a true illness and a potential cause of disability.
 Many well-respected organizations, such as the AMA, the National Institutes of Health (NIH), and the World Health Organization (WHO), have accepted fibromyalgia as a legitimate clinical entity.